-- 1. Tapestry records - All children also have a Tapestry online account to view observations, ideas for home learning, daily diary for babies and you can communicate to Puss 'n' Boots Team. - We ask that all parents or carers accessing these accounts remain respectful and only seek to read and look through their own child's record. - Around 27 months, children will have a development check and it will form a part of the integrated review process which will be shared with the health care team.
+- 1. Developmental records - These include observations of children in the setting, photos of the children, samples of their work, summary developmental reports and tracker forms - They are usually kept in the playroom and can be accessed, and contributed to, by staff, the child, and the child's parents. - All children also have an additional Tapestry online account to view observations, ideas for home learning and communicate to Puss 'n' Boots Team. - We ask that all parents or carers accessing these folders remain respectful and only seek to read and look through their own child's record. - Around 27 months, children will have a development check and it will form a part of the integrated review process which will be shared with the health care team.
 This check will be shared with parents first and then asked to be signed giving permission to send it to the health care team. - During the child's transition to school a form will be completed about the child's development.
 This transition form will also be shared with parents first, signed and then sent to the school the child is attending.